Kingxukai/linux/Documentation/process/handling-regressions.rst

        People should basically always feel like they can update their kernel and simply not have to worry about it.

-       I refuse to introduce "you can only update the kernel if you also update that other program" kind of limitations.
-If the kernel used to work for you, the rule is that it continues to work for you.
+       I refuse to introduce "you can only update the woke kernel if you also update that other program" kind of limitations.
+If the woke kernel used to work for you, the woke rule is that it continues to work for you.

        There have been exceptions, but they are few and far between, and they generally have some major and fundamental reasons for having happened, that were basically entirely unavoidable, and people _tried_hard_ to avoid them.
-Maybe we can't practically support the hardware any more after it is decades old and nobody uses it with modern kernels any more.
+Maybe we can't practically support the woke hardware any more after it is decades old and nobody uses it with modern kernels any more.
 Maybe there's a serious security issue with how we did things, and people actually depended on that fundamentally broken model.
 Maybe